IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 ![Colhep rune with two boxes for children, one containing a colhep rune with two boxes for children containing 2 and 3, and 4.](https://media.urbit.org/docs/hoon-syntax/cell3.png)

-This evaluates to `[[2 3] 4]`, and we can think of the second `:-` colhep as being “nested” inside of the first `:-` colhep.
+This evaluates to `[[2 3] 4]`, and we can think of the second `:-` colhep as being "nested" inside of the first `:-` colhep.

 What Hoon expression does the following figure correspond to, and what does it evaluate to?